ChrisK91/chrisk91.github.io/news/_posts/2013-08-09-New-website.md

 The new setup is also suited for multiple authors.
 Just in case someone wants to jump in on the project.
 I guess I'd have to change my messy commit style then, though.

 So, what do you guys think.
 Do you like the new page?
 Are you missing features?
-Maybe a RSS feed?
 Do you like the design?
 Let me know below!